Help center

 Read more under the topic Rows.

-Assigning information directly at the Object Level
+Assigning information at the object level

 Compile and Subtotal